abmarnie/godot-architecture-organization-advice/README.md

 This article summarizes [my opinions](https://twitter.com/abmarnie) on structuring a mid-sized Godot 4.0+ project.
 It is drawn from my recent experience developing Ettare with [cdbunker2](https://twitter.com/cdbunker2), analyzing other Godot projects, reading the practices recommended by the Godot manual, and having discussions with other experienced Godot devs.

 Be judicious: don't take things too far, only follow advice that you see the wisdom of, and avoid anything that seems unfun.
+In particular **architecture should always be tailored to the individual needs of a project.
+Do not treat this as law.
+For a 2 day game jam, you can ignore architecture completely, it will slow you down.**

 **Contents**:
 - [Directory Structure Advice](#directory-structure-advice)